rxshira/Robo-Grader/README.md

 All art in this project is my own.
 I drew it myself on IbisPaint on my iPad, and then uploaded it to Pinterest to get the image URL.

+Shortcuts!
+When on the Drawing menue, you can click the following keys:
+- 'a' == get list of all the points in the drawing
+- 'g' == run the comparison between the video and the drawing early, giving path comparison with image.

 *** A note on AI use: ***